Suggestions for Broadening Participation in STEM Graduate Programs at Illinois

 - Appoint a diversity advocate whose role will be to monitor URM applications, ensure key statistics are reported to the Graduate College, and ensure that faculty receive the required training to serve on the admissions committee.
 NOTE: Required for Sloan UCEM participating departments.

-- Graduate admissions committee members to read and discuss:
+- Graduate admissions committee members to read and discuss prior to evaluating applicant files:

 NOTE: Required for Sloan UCEM participating departments.
 Graduate Admissions committee members please verify online.